cedadev/jasmin-workshop/exercises/ex00/README.md

 author: Matt Pritchard
 ---

 > **_NOTE:_**  This exercise is written for participants of the **JASMIN Workshop** events.
-At these events, training accounts are temporarily assigned to course participants.
+At these events, training accounts are **temporarily** assigned to course participants.
 In this way we can make sure that all participants have access to all the necessary resources and can minimise logistical issues during the events.
-For continued use of JASMIN beyound the duration of these workshop events, or for use of the training materials outside of one of the organised events, users are asked to apply for their own, regular JASMIN account via the normal process if they don't already have one.
+For continued use of JASMIN beyound the duration of these workshop events, or for use of the training materials outside of one of the organised events, users are asked to apply for their own, regular JASMIN account via the normal process if they don't already have one, using an email address associated with their host instution.

+> **_NOTE:_**  If the email address you've given us for your **JASMIN training account** is provided by an online service like Gmail, Hotmail or Outlook.com, we recommend that you make that account as secure as possible using 2-factor authentication: please check how to enable this with your own service provider.

 > **_NOTE:_**  This takes you up to (but not including) the step of actually connecting to JASMIN: This is the subject of [ex01](../ex01).
 You don't need to try that here: it's just about getting everything set up so that it should work when you do.